Pathological limits in statistical mechanics: The distribution function of collision-resultant particles

-But, our physical sense would tell us a different story.
-If we, as an observer, move further and further away along the OA-axis, what shall we observe?
-Considering that the collision region will gradually behave like a point-like particle source, the inverse square law must eventually take control.
-In other words, the solid curve shown in Fig.~\ref{pra}{\bf b} is supposed to describe the practical behavior of $f_{\bf v}(x)$.
+Yet, the reality seems to tell us a different story.
+Suppose that we are an observer moving backwards away from the collision region (say along the x-axis).
+What shall we observe at different places?
+Given the fact that the collision region acts increasingly like a point-size particle source, it is reasonable to believe that the observed distribution function is governed by the inverse-square law at large distances, and the solid curve in Fig.~\ref{pra11}{\bf b} is the one describing the true behavior of $f_{\bf v}(x)$.

-Although Eq.~(\ref{fx}) does not give us a correct result, it still hints us that the particle-particle collisions along the segment OA can serve as a particle source giving contribution to the distribution function somewhere else (named as the contributed distribution function hereafter).
-A careful observation of Eq.~(\ref{fx}) unveils two shortcomings of it: i.
-The source region has been confined on a line segment, which has zero volume and cannot be considered as a reasonable source region.
-And ii.
-The velocity volume element used to collect the collision-produced particles has been implicitly assumed to be an infinitesimal three-dimensional one, which is not proper according to the discussion that has been just given.